TERREMEMBER/znbase/docs/README.md

 - Create new [_free-standing generated grammar-diagram pair(s)_](#free-standing-generated-grammar-diagram-pair)
 - Add [_diagram inclusion HTML_](#diagram-inclusion-HTML) to one or more of the content files that you modified or created.

 Very occasionally, you might want to reorganize the hierarchical structure of a part of the overall documentation as the user sees it.
 (This is the hierarchy that you see and navigate in the left-hand navigation panel.)
 Such changes involve moving existing  [_humanly typed documentation source_](#humanly-typed-documentation-source) file(s) within the directory tree that starts at the [_content directory_](#content-directory).
 If you do this, then you must use your favorite editor (a generic plain text editor is best for this purpose) to do manually driven global search and replace to update URL references to moved files at their old locations.
-However, because you will do this only within the scope of the files that you worked on (most likely, the `/latest/` subtree), you must also establish URL redirects in each moved file to avoid breaking links in other Yugabyte Internet properties, or in third party sites.
+However, because you will do this only within the scope of the files that you worked on (most likely, the `/latest/` subtree), you must also establish URL redirects in each moved file to avoid breaking links in other ZNbase Internet properties, or in third party sites.
 The _frontmatter_ allows this easily.
 Here is an example.

 ```
 title: SELECT statement [YSQL]